-There is a serious deficiency of seminatural greenspace in Melton Mowbray and to reach the Standard an additional 47.2 hectares will be needed by 2036.
+There is a serious deficiency of semi-natural greenspace in Melton Mowbray and to reach the Standard an additional 47.2 hectares will be needed by 2036. natural greenspace plays in respect of soil preservation, nutrient cycling, groundwater management and climate change adaptation.
+To reach standard by 2036 there will need to be an additional 47.2 hectares.